Republic of West Papua: History

 The region was previously mostly unclaimed, with the coastal regions and surrounding islands having a trading relationship with both the Sultanate of Tidore and the Sultanate of Ternate.
 Under the 1660 treaty between the Sultanate of Tidore and the Sultanate of Ternate which was under Dutch colony the Papuan people are recognized as subjects of Tidore sultanate.
 Under the 1872 treaty, the Sultanate of Tidore recognized Dutch control over its entire territory, which was used by the Kingdom of the Netherlands to establish West Papua as a formal colony part of the Dutch East Indies.
 For most of the colonial rule, there was no distinction made between Moluccans and Papuan.
 With parts of New Guinea is ruled administratively under Residentie Amboina.
 In 1922, Residentie Ternate was combined with Residentie Amboina and renamed Residentie Molukken.
 In 1935 the Residentie was renamed Gouvernement Molukken until the creation of Gouvernement Groote Oost in 1938, in which Gouvernement Molukken became residentie again.
-Under Dutch colonialism, West New Guinea is separated into two afdeeling, Afdeeling Nieuw-Guinea, and Afdeeling Zuid Nieuw-Guinea.
+Under Dutch colonialism, West New Guinea is separated into two afdelingen, Afdeeling Nieuw-Guinea, and Afdeeling Zuid Nieuw-Guinea.

 In 1949 after the Round Table conference, Netherlands kept part of its colony with the West New Guinea region known as Dutch New Guinea.
 The Dutch planned to settle most of its mixed population from Dutch East Indies in West New Guinea.
 When that plan failed, the Dutch had planned to withdraw by 1970 and began "Papuanization" to prepare for independence.
 In February 1961, the Dutch organised elections for the New Guinea Council a Papuan representative body to advise the Governor.
 The Council appointed a National Committee to prepare a political manifesto for the future state.

 The Dutch continued the formation of a council on October 19, 1961 which drafted the Manifesto for Independence and Self-Government, the national flag (the Morning Star Flag), the national stamp, the birds of paradise coat of arms, motto and the name of Papua Barat (West Papua), chose "Hai Tanahku Papua" as the national anthem, and asked people to be recognized as Papuans.
 The Dutch recognized this flag and song on November 18, 1961 and these regulations came into force on December 1, 1961.
 The Dutch stated that they had accepted the Manifesto except for the denomination of the flag recognizing it as a territorial flag, not a national flag.
 On 1 December 1961, an inauguration ceremony was held for the Morning Star flag raised outside the Council building in the presence of the Governor, also the national anthem "Hai Tanahku Papua", the birds of paradise coat of arms, motto and the name of Papua Barat (West Papua) for the proposed new state.